Why Rock Music Is Dead and What You Can Do About It

 Die as a Dinosaur or Live as a Bird

-People have told me I am a dinosaur because of my views on music and culture.
+People have told me I am a dinosaur because of my views on music.
 What they are saying is I am stuck in the past and unable to evolve to a new way of thinking.
 I am okay with that, because what I see today in the music world simply doesn’t compare to decades past.
 I can’t simply pretend it is okay for the sake of fitting in with mainstream culture.
 I love music and guitar way too much.

 Besides, dinosaurs did change.
 Many researchers believe some of them evolved into birds.
 So, you tell me which is more awesome: a dinosaur or a bird?
 Tyrannosaurus Rex or a sparrow?
 Personally, I’d rather go down in a fiery global calamity with my fellow dinosaurs than live as a bird among birds.